ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 # Introduction

-This protocol allows a piece of software, the resource client, to request delegated authorization to resource servers and direct information.
+This protocol allows a piece of software, the resource client, to request delegated authorization to resource servers and to request direct information.
 This delegation is facilitated by an authorization server usually on behalf of a resource owner.
 The requesting party operating the software may interact with the authorization server to authenticate, provide consent, and